jhpyle/docassemble/_docs/frontend.md

 # <a name="login"></a>Example of "logging in" with JavaScript

-If you need to programmatically "log in" to **docassemble**, you can use code like the following:
+If you want to programmatically "log in" to **docassemble**, you can use code like the following:

 {% highlight js %}